SpongeBob SquarePants vs. The Big One: Production

 The episode "SpongeBob SquarePants vs. The Big One" was written by Aaron Springer, Paul Tibbitt, and Steven Banks.
 Andrew Overtoom and supervising director, Alan Smart served as animation directors, and Springer worked as storyboard director.
 The episode originally aired on Nickelodeon in the United States on April 17, 2009, as part of the series' tenth anniversary celebration.
 During its release, it was also simulcast on Nickelodeon Mobile.
 TurboNick, the online broadband player of Nickelodeon, also featured a sneak peek of the episode, short form video content, episodes of SpongeBob SquarePants and an instant replay following its on-air premiere.

 In addition to the regular cast, American actor and musician Johnny Depp guest starred in the episode as the voice of Jack Kahuna Laguna, a surf guru that taught SpongeBob how to surf.
 According to Sarah Noonan, vice president of talent and casting for Nickelodeon, Depp accepted the role because he and his kids are fans of the show.
 Nickelodeon animation president Brown Johnson said "We're excited to have Johnny Depp guest star on the SpongeBob TV special that kicks off the series 10th anniversary celebration[...]
 This is a big year for our porous pal, and some of the biggest celebrities are helping us honor him in a special way throughout the year."
 Other guests included British musician and The Monkees' Davy Jones who starred in the episode as himself, appearing at the bottom of the sea with his locker, and Bruce Brown providing vocal cameo as the episode's narrator.
+"Daydream Believer" by The Monkees is featured as the closing theme during the credits.

 On March 3, 2009, the episode became available on a DVD compilation of the same name by Nickelodeon and Paramount Home Entertainment.
 It was also released in the series' season six DVD compilation.
 On June 4, 2019, "SpongeBob SquarePants vs. The Big One" was released on the SpongeBob SquarePants: The Next 100 Episodes DVD, alongside all the episodes of seasons six through nine.